Badges of the United States Navy: Warfare and Other Qualification

+Warfare and Other Qualification insignia are either silver or gold.
+Gold insignia are worn by officers and silver insignia are worn by enlisted sailors with four exceptions.
+Gold insignia worn by enlisted sailors are the Naval Special Warfare Insignia, Naval Aircrew Warfare Specialist "wings", Naval Parachutist "wings" with the silver Basic Parachutist wings worn by both officers and enlisted sailors until the Naval Parachutist wings are earned, and the gold SSBN Deterrent Patrol insignia signifying twenty or more completed patrols with fewer than twenty patrols signified by silver insignia for both officers and enlisted sailors.

 Warfare and Other Qualification insignia are grouped in the following categories (in alphabetical order):

 "Warfare" insignia take precedence over "Other" insignia and are placed in the primary position.
 If two Warfare insignia are authorized for wear, insignia of the specialty in which currently serving will be worn in the primary position.
 Personnel with multiple qualifications may wear only two insignia.
 Since September 2009, personnel with multiple designators within a single community (for example, an aviation officer who has earned both Naval Aviator and Naval Flight Officer qualifications) may wear both insignia, with their current billet's insignia on top.

 Listed below are all the Warfare and Other Qualification insignia within each category.

 Warfare Qualifications

 Aviation Warfare

 Aviation Warfare insignia (usually called "wings") are breast insignia of the aviation warfare community which are issued to those naval personnel who are trained and qualified to perform duties related to operation and support of naval aircraft.

 There are two variants for line officers: Naval Aviator insignia for pilots, and Naval Flight Officer insignia for officers performing weapons systems officer, electronic countermeasures officer, navigator or similar functions.
 There is also an astronaut version of each of these insignia, known as the Naval Astronaut and Naval Astronaut (NFO), respectively.